 The benefits of legal consulting are wide ranging.
 You might want more control over your time, to be able to balance professional and personal ambitions such as family responsibilities, a business idea, studies or hobbies.
 Legal consulting gives you the flexibility to remain in the workforce without putting the rest of life on hold.

 You might want more choice and control over, or variety in, your work.
-Legal consulting enables informed decision-making about the future direction of your career, offering you the opportunity to work with different clients, sectors, and teams (including within Allen & Overy in some cases).
+Legal consulting enables informed decision-making about the future direction of your career, offering you the opportunity to work with different clients, sectors, and teams (including within A&O Shearman in some cases).
 It also offers flexibility and options, including the right to accept or decline potential placements or assignments.

 What is the benefit of joining Peerpoint instead of working independently or through another platform?

-When you join our panel, you’ll receive the full support of our dedicated Peerpoint consultant management team which includes: specialised CV/marketing document training, exclusive events designed to meet your training and networking needs and a consultant development programme focussed on transition management, mindset and business planning.
-You will also have access to a suite of Allen & Overy (A&O) resources including:
+When you join our panel, you’ll receive the full support of our dedicated Peerpoint consultant management team which includes: specialized CV/marketing document training, exclusive events designed to meet your training and networking needs and a consultant development programme focussed on transition management, mindset and business planning.
+You will also have access to a suite of A&O Shearman resources including:

-- A&O client publications and materials: All consultant can request access to AOhub, a global e-library which stores a large number of material and publications;
+- A&O Shearman client publications and materials: All consultants can request access to our global e-library which stores a large number of material and publications;

-- A&O seminars: All consultants can access seminars via the dedicated webinar website;
+- A&O Shearman seminars: All consultants can access seminars via the dedicated webinar website;

-- Further training: Our consultants are invited to attend some of A&O’s legal training and also have access to A&O's IT training courses;
+- Further training: Our consultants are invited to attend some of A&O Shearman’s legal training and also have access to A&O Shearman's IT training courses;

 - Xexec: A global initiative that offers a range of discounts from electronics to travel.